etherisc/gif-sandbox/README.md

 Before you start to clone any repositories decide on a parent directory where you want to store the various repositories that are needed for the sandbox environment.

+## Devcontainer based setup

+The setup for the devcontainer works very similar to the description for our [development environment](https://github.com/etherisc/gif-sandbox/blob/master/docs/development_environment.md).

+The only difference being that you need to clone the [gif-sandbox repository](https://github.com/etherisc/gif-sandbox).
+From there on follow the description of the development environment in the devconainer.
+Just be a bit patient with the post-installation script as it will a complete GIF instance it might take some minutes to complete.

+Once the devcontainer has finished starting (the last log message you will see in the log is `Sandbox ready - GIF Registry address in gif_instance_address.txt`) you can get the address of the GIF instance from the file `gif_instance_address.txt`.
+Also running `brownie console --network=ganache` will give you a brownie console connected to the local Ganach chain that as the GIF instance deployed.
+Now you can continue below in the section _Deploy the "Fire Insurance" Product_.

+## Manual setup of GIF and product

 In the example below this parent directory is called sandbox-root.
 For the steps further below we only rely on the existence of the environment variable `GIF_SANDBOX_ROOT`.
 The actual name of the sandbox root directory does not matter.